eslint/eslint/docs/src/use/configure/migration-guide.md

 ];
 ```

-Also, dotfiles (e.g. `.dotfile.js`) are no longer ignored by default with `eslint.config.js`.

 ### CLI Flag Changes

-The following CLI flags are no longer supported with the `eslint.config.js` file format:
+The following CLI flags are no longer supported with the flat config file format:

 * `--rulesdir`
 * `--ext`